 According to the National Institute of Diabetes and Digestive and Kidney Diseases, researchers do not fully understand what causes insulin resistance and prediabetes, but they speculate excess weight and lack of physical activity are major factors.

-As you can see by following The Livy Method, and incorporating the food plan and eating nutrient rich foods, including heavier carbs when needed, eating to satisfaction, incorporating stress management strategies, with a focus on getting quality sleep, you can greatly improve your state of health and wellness.
-By losing weight and following The Livy Method which can decrease abdominal visceral fat over time, health issues can be reversed!
-Many of our Livy Losers have shared their amazing health related NSVs, and are great reads to tap into motivation if you need to!
-Finally, incorporating exercise will also help with blood sugar regulation and can be a great stress reliever too!
-So, if you are feeling it, move that body.
+Following The Livy Method, including incorporating The Food Plan, eating nutrient-rich foods (including heavier carbs when needed,) eating to satisfaction, incorporating stress management strategies and focusing on getting quality sleep, you can greatly improve your state of health and wellness.
+Losing weight can decrease abdominal visceral fat and over time, health issues can be reversed.
+Incorporating exercise will also help with blood sugar regulation and can be a great stress reliever.

 References